Callee84/sourdough/README.md

 ## Features and UX
 I've choosen a website with simple features so the visitor easily can navigate throghtout the site.
 The purpose of the site is the content and therefore a pretty plain site.

 Starting with the sticky navigation bar at the top that follows the visitor down through the page for quick and easy navigation through the website.
+The navigation bar also has a hover function which highlights the current position.
+This hover-funnction also appears on the contact form and in the footer on the social media links.

 On the contact site I've put in a contact form in case any visitor need some help.
-Just now the submit-button takes the visitor to the start page which is index.html.
+Clicking the submit-button takes the visitor to a confirmationpage named "thanks.html".

 The footer contians links to varius social media.

 ***

 ## Site Structure
-The site contains four pages - index (loadingpage), recipe, sourdough and contact.
+The site contains of five pages - index (loadingpage), recipe, sourdough, contact and a form response page called thanks.
 Consistent though tha pages are the image in the header but with a different heading on all pages.
 As I described at the start the website has a very clean structure.
 As this is mainly a recipe-site it should be av very easy navigated site.